-An introductory study of the nature of spiritual theology and formation, which attempts to understand the nature of new life in Christ, the process of formation in the Spirit and the directives for cooperating with His work.
-A theological and experiential exploration of the believer's vocation as it relates to the general call of loving God and neighbor, a training in righteousness and conformity to Christ's image.
+This course provides an introductory study of the nature of spiritual theology and formation, which attempts to understand the nature of new life in Christ, the process of formation in the Spirit, and the directives for cooperating with His work.
+The course offers a theological and experiential exploration of the believer's vocation as it relates to the general call of loving God and neighbor, a training in righteousness and conformity to Christ's image.
 The course explores the panoply of spiritual disciplines sanctioned by the Bible and developed throughout Church history in order to enter deeply into one's calling.
-Attention is given to developmental spirituality -how the Spirit transforms the heart over time and how this affects ministries of teaching, preaching and discipleship in the church.
+Attention is given to developmental spirituality - how the Spirit transforms the heart over time and how this affects ministries of teaching, preaching, and discipleship in the church.